-(4) A person may store, supply, sell, transport, or use commercially-derived untreated poultry manure during the months of May, June, July and August of any year, unless the Executive Director, Public Health by declaration excludes one or more of those months, or a part of one of those months, from this subregulation.
+(4) A person may store, supply, sell, transport, or use commercially-derived untreated poultry manure during the months of June, July and August of any year, unless the Executive Director, Public Health by declaration excludes one or more of those months, or a part of one of those months, from this subregulation.

+[Regulation 6 amended in Gazette 20 Oct 2006 p.
+4469.]

 7. Declaration

 A declaration by the Executive Director, Public Health under regulation 6(4) —